 Phil is a past president of the AIGA San Francisco chapter, for which he continues to serve on the executive board and as an advisor for San Francisco Design Week, the chapter’s signature initiative.
 He is also a former AIGA national board member, founder of Compostmodern and co-author of the Living Principles for Design — the means by which he guides the development of sustainable business practice within the design community.
 As a charter member of the Winterhouse Institute Founder’s Circle, he helps articulate the value of design education for social impact.

-"Throughout my career — whether in a professional, academic or mission-driven setting — I have spent most of my time and energy uniting creative minds to common purpose."
+"Throughout my career — whether in a professional, academic or mission-driven setting — I have spent my time and energy uniting creative minds to common purpose.

 @phil_hamlett